saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

 	<div style="padding-bottom: 10px">This parameter let you customize the appearance of the displayed payment pages.
-Per default a lightweight responsive styling will be applied.
- If you don't want any styling use 'NONE'.</div>
+Per default a lightweight responsive styling will be applied.<br> If you don't want any styling use 'NONE'.</div>
 	<i class="small text-muted">
 Possible values: DEFAULT, SIX, NONE.<br />
 					<span>Example: DEFAULT</span>